Euro 2020 sweepstake: Download and print your Euros kit for 2021 tournament

 Simply download from the link below, print out and cut out the teams before conducting a draw and making a note of who got who.

-You can then split the pot however you like with a cash prizes for first and second or however you want.
+You can then split the pot however you like, perhaps with cash prizes for first, second and the semi-finalists.

 Then sit back, relax and follow how your team does throughout the tournament with The Independent.